Search Captions & Ask AI

 January 18, 2023

-“It's having the strength to get to your feet.”
+“It's having the strength to get to your feet and do what you need.”

 @ 03m 46s